guillermo-carrasco/BestPracticesWorkshop/README.md

 editor on every operating system.
 Tabs can be configured to act as 2, 4, 8 or whichever number of *"spaces"* and this can make code unreadable when being shared.

-You can usually set your editor to insert four spaces in place of a tab;
-in vim, you can add this code to your .vimrc:
+This does not mean that you can't use the tab button.
+You can usually set your editor to insert four spaces in place of a tab; in vim, you can add this code to your .vimrc:

 ```
 filetype plugin indent on